 If you are traveling with kids it will be difficult to lure them away from the water park to explore Nassau or the rest of the island to any extent.
 My husband and I stayed at this resort shortly after it had been purchased by Kerzner, but prior to any renovations, and we saw a fair bit of Nassau on that visit but on our trips with the kids we have hardly left the resort at all.

 The resort offers a number of different types of accommodations which vary in price and amenities.
 All together the resort now has more than 3 300 guestrooms and suites.
 Both times that we have visited with the kids we have stayed in a room in the Royal Tower which we found very convenient for accessing pools, the water park and the beach.
+(In 2014 we stayed in a Oceanview Studio at The Reef.)
 The available accommodations at the resort include:

 Beach Tower - The original building of the resort located with easy access to the beach and the lazy river.
 This tower is casual and family-friendly and provides the most affordable of the accommodations at Atlantis.